NAMPALLY-PRANAY/Avl_tree_vis/README.md

 An interactive, visual simulator for AVL (Adelson-Velsky and Landis) Trees built in Python using the `tkinter` GUI framework.
 This tool visualizes AVL insertions, deletions, searches, and real-time self-balancing rotations (LL, RR, LR, RL) frame-by-frame with animation playback controls.

+### 📚 What is an AVL Tree?
+An **AVL Tree** is a self-balancing Binary Search Tree (BST) where the heights of the two child subtrees of any node differ by at most one ($|BF| \le 1$).
+If an insertion or deletion causes the height difference to exceed this balance threshold, the tree self-balances via structural rotations.

+Because it maintains strict balance:
+- **Search, Insertion, and Deletion** operations all have a guaranteed worst-case time complexity of $\mathcal{O}(\log n)$.
+- It is faster than Red-Black trees for search-intensive workloads due to its stricter balance constraint.

+### ⚙️ Real-World Applications
+- **Database Indexing**: Used in database storage engines where lookup operations are extremely frequent and latency must be guaranteed.
+- **Virtual Memory Allocation**: Employed in operating system kernels to manage memory pages and search for free space blocks quickly.
+- **Fast Lookup Dictionaries**: Used in high-performance lookup tables and symbol tables inside language compilers.
+- **IP Routing Tables**: Used in network routers to match incoming packet IP addresses with destination routes under tight deadlines.

 ---

 ## 📸 Interactive UI Gallery